amunategui/amunategui.github.io/_posts/2015-02-21-feature-hashing.md

 ```

 <BR><BR>
-We're going to drop some features, replace interrogation marks with ``NA``s and fix the outcome variable to be a binary value.
+We're going to drop some features, replace interrogation marks with ``NA``s and fix the outcome variable to a binary value.

 ```r
 # drop useless variables